developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***On***- this feature is turned on (enabled) and keypresses cause vibration when using the Enterprise Keyboard.

 ### Vibrate on Keypress Duration Mode
-Used to configure the duration mode that is used by the Enterprise Keyboard on a Zebra Android device when vibrate occurs on each keypress.
+Used to configure the duration mode used by the Enterprise Keyboard on a Zebra Android device when vibrate occurs on each keypress.

 * ***System Default Duration***- the System Default Duration for keypress vibrate is used.

 * ***Specified Duration***- a specified duration is used and the Managed Configuration **ekbVibrateOnKeypressDuration** MUST also be specified to supply that duration.

 ### Vibrate on Keypress Duration
-Used to configure the duration (from 0&ndash;100ms) that is used by the Enterprise Keyboard on a Zebra Android device when a vibrate occurs on each keypress, and should be specified only if the value ***On*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress** and the value ***System Default Duration*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress Duration Mode**.
+Used to configure the duration (from 0&ndash;100ms) used by the Enterprise Keyboard on a Zebra Android device when a vibrate occurs on each keypress, and should be specified only if the value ***On*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress** and the value ***System Default Duration*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress Duration Mode**.

 ### Remap Alpha P1
 Used to remap the behavior the Enterprise Keyboard on a Zebra Android as it pertains to the Alpha P1 Key (located on the Alpha keyboard at Row 1, Column 1).